Bl4omArchie/goHermes/README.md

 Years between 2014 and 2024 have more than one thousand papers which I consider to be the years who need more goroutines.
 In the other case years, between 1996 and 2013, there is only less than one thousand papers or even a few dozen which means we don't need too much goroutines.

+# Alerts

+I'm developing an alert system that allows through a channel to communicate errors and failures.
+For the moment the system is very simple and I still need to make improvements but I'm working hard on designing a good system that handle every situation.

+Currently, my system is a predermined set of flags but it is a bit naive.
+Normally every cased are handle but what if I get an unknow error ?
+For instance, while I was making my test for downloading with goroutines, I got a rejection from ePrint website.
+Now I know this error exists but it means I need to anticipate every possible error and also the case where idk what it is.

+A second point is the exit action.
+With my alerts system you can chose if you want to continue your program or quit.
+This is okay for the moment, but when my program will run with hundred of gouroutines, how am I going to manage the exiting of all those goroutines ?

+Finnaly, the third point is about the strategy behind continuing the program even after a failed attempt of downloading a PDF.
+While I was correcting my code I saw that I was continuing my script in cases where I already knew the url was incorrect.
+Like a switch case but without break.
+So the program was running on the same url for nothing.
+I need to find better way to continue my program and skipping immediatly when an error about wrong url occurs.
+And even for the rejected connection I was talking about latly: How can I stop temporaly my program, keep thing frozed where I was, wait a bit and then continue like nothing happened ?